annekeslis/annekeslis.github.io/Projects.md

 <div style="margin-top: 30px; margin-bottom: 50px;"></div>
 # Projects

-## External Metronome triggers and its effect on fluency in adults who stutter and individuals with Parkinson's Disease
+## Fluency Enhancing Effects of Metronome Triggers

 At the Istituto di Scienze e Tecnologie della Cognizione in Padua, Italy, we investigated the articulatory organization of the Italian syllable in healthy and pathological speech.
 In this project, articulatory behaviour of speakers who stutter and dysarthric speakers diagnosed with Parkinson’s Disease was investigated under several fluency-enhancing conditions, such as external metronome beats, and conditions that were detrimental for fluency, such as sentence length and speech rate.
 The team consisted of Dr. Claudio Zmarich (PI) an Dr. Vincenzo Galata from the Istituto di Scienze e Tecnologie della Cognizione, Dr. Barbara Gili Fivela and Francesco Sigona from the Università del Salento - University of Salento, and me.